The New England Journal of Medicine May 04, 2000

 Bottom Line

-The ARMA trial demonstrated that using a low tidal volume ventilation strategy (6 mL/kg predicted body weight) significantly reduces mortality and increases ventilator-free days compared to the traditional higher tidal volume strategy (12 mL/kg) in patients with acute lung injury and ARDS.
+The landmark ARMA trial demonstrated that a lung-protective ventilation strategy using lower tidal volumes (6 mL/kg) significantly reduces mortality and increases ventilator-free days in patients with acute lung injury and ARDS compared to traditional higher tidal volumes.

 Key Findings